Storm99999/githubpp/gppcreator/README.md

 Make sure to actually replace the colordump path with your own that you obtained from `gpptool`

 # Recommendations
-If you are lost and do not understand what is meant by secondary color, it's basically like the **sidebar** of visual studio code, Screenshot the color of it, and https://imagecolorpicker.com can help you obtain the secondary color from the sidebar image.
+* If you are lost and do not understand what is meant by secondary color, it's basically like the **sidebar** of visual studio code, Screenshot the color of it, and https://imagecolorpicker.com can help you obtain the secondary color from the sidebar image.
+* There's multiple things in the colordump that are duplicated??
+No. That is wrong, they're different in someway.
+If you do not know which one to pick, you can take inspiration from other themes

 # What to do after
 Incase you want to help make gpp more great, you can open a pull request and add in the theme, it must not be total garbage though.
 Otherwise if it's for your private use, do not worry.
 Theres a guide.